cloudian/cloudian-cosi-driver/docs/quick-start.md

 kubectl apply -k github.com/kubernetes-sigs/container-object-storage-interface-controller
 ```

 2. Generate a [values.yaml](../helm/cosi-driver/values.yaml) to reflect your Hyperstore configuration.
+NOTE: Only provide the admin credentials if you require the KEY authentication type (not recommended) - see [Grant Bucket Access](#grant-bucket-access)

 3. Install using the values.yaml you just created:
 ```